benrabe93/benrabe93/README.md

-# Hi, I’m Ben :wave:
+# Hi, I’m Ben &nbsp; :wave:
-- 🏄: I’m passionate about Machine Learning and Data Science.
+- 🏄 &nbsp; I’m passionate about Machine Learning and Data Science.
-- 🖥️: I have over 7+ years of experience in scientific coding, primarily utilizing Python and Julia.
+- 🖥️ &nbsp; I have over 7+ years of experience in scientific coding, primarily utilizing Python and Julia.
-- 📖: As a doctoral candidate in physics, I have applied Machine Learning methods to the field of atomic and molecular physics.
+- 📖 &nbsp; As a doctoral candidate in physics, I have applied Machine Learning methods to the field of atomic and molecular physics.
-- 📫: You can reach me on [LinkedIn](https://www.linkedin.com/in/ben-rabe).
+- 📫 &nbsp; You can reach me on [LinkedIn](https://www.linkedin.com/in/ben-rabe).
-- ☝️: Fun fact: Bananas are technically berries, while strawberries aren't.
+- ☝️ &nbsp; Fun fact: Bananas are technically berries, while strawberries aren't.

 <!---
 benrabe93/benrabe93 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.